 October 31, 2019

 Many employees, particularly salaried administrative and executive professionals, are exempt from FLSA’s minimum wage and overtime requirements.
 This is often a boon for employers.
 Not every salaried employee qualifies for minimum wage and overtime exemptions, however.
-Employees that make less than a certain amount of money each week or year are protected by FLSA and must be paid accordingly.
+Employees who make less than a certain amount of money each week or year are protected by FLSA and paid accordingly.
 This standard salary level sets the minimum amount an exempt employee must be paid for base and overtime work.

 The DOL recently amended FLSA to raise the standard salary level for the first time in 15 years.
 This amendment, known as the final rule, opens the door for an additional 1.3 million employees to claim overtime compensation as of January 1, 2020.
 Discuss how these changes will affect your business with the experienced Virginia and D.C. business labor lawyers at McClanahan Powers, PLLC.
 Call our Vienna office today at (703) 520-1326 or contact us online for your labor law consultation before the New Year.

-In addition to the standard salary level changes, employers may count certain annual bonuses and incentives as part of an employee’s compensation for exemption purposes.
+In addition to the standard salary level changes, employers may count specific annual bonuses and incentives as part of an employee’s compensation for exemption purposes.
 Up to 10% of an employee’s FLSA compensation may consist of a yearly bonus or weekly incentive payments.
 For example, if your current office manager makes $100,000 per year and receives a $10,000 annual Christmas bonus, he would still be exempt from overtime under the final rule.

 FLSA is complicated, and these changes are only the tip of the labor law iceberg.
-Not every employer is subject to FLSA, and many employees qualify for a non-salary based exemption.
+Not every employer is subject to FLSA, and many employees qualify for a non-salary-based exemption.
 Further, state law often controls minimum wage and overtime requirements in so far as it requires a higher payout, and these changes may not affect you at all.
-Schedule your initial labor law consultation with one of McClanahan Powers, PLLC’s experienced Virginia and D.C. business attorneys to discuss and, if necessary, prepare for implementation of the final rule in 2020.
+Schedule your initial labor law consultation with one of McClanahan Powers, PLLC’s experienced Virginia and D.C. business attorneys, to discuss and, if necessary, prepare for the implementation of the final rule in 2020.
 Call us today at (703) 520-1326 or contact us online.